 - Can be fitted with standard domes or custom earmolds

-- It is easy to adjust as well as in handling.
+- This Device is easy to adjust as well as in better handling.

 RIC, RITE Hearing Aid Advantages

 RICs are a type of open-fit device that uses a thin plastic “micro” tube that extends from the body of the hearing aid (housed behind the ear) over the outer ear and into the ear canal.
-A small, soft tip sits inside the ear canal without sealing it.
-This way, air and sound can continue to flow to the ear canal naturally, reducing feelings of being “plugged up”.
+A small, soft tip of this device’s receiver sits inside the ear canal but without sealing it.
+This way, air, and other natural sounds can continue to flow to the ear canal naturally, hence this it reducing feelings of being “plugged up”.

 You may enjoy the following benefits:

-- Even suitable for profound hearing losses due to the different power receiver levels.
+- Even much suitable for profound hearing losses

-- Dual-microphones help to improve speech understanding in noise.
+- It helps to improve speech understanding in noisy surroundings.

 - It is available in both wireless as well as telecoil options.